NGUY5075/csci4511_project/README.md

 - out.csv: Summary of portfolio returns, risks, and share allocations
 - portfolio_comparison.png: Bar plot of investment dollars
 - portfolio_shares_comparison.png: Bar plot of actual shares to buy

+> This coding section was developed with the assistance of OpenAI's ChatGPT, which provided support in code structuring, optimization logic, and documentation writing.